Skip to main content

 • OpenDataPortal — registered CKAN or Opendatasoft portal endpoints

-Buildings carry PostGIS-compatible coordinates (buildingLatitude, buildingLongitude, featureId) and are served as vector tiles by Martin.
+Buildings carry PostGIS-compatible coordinates (buildingLatitude, buildingLongitude, featureId).

-Object storage (MinIO / S3)
+Unstructured Files (MinIO / S3)

 External Integrations